Legislation

 violation of this title; (B) the NYVRA proposal would remedy any

-office; and (E) implementation of the NYVRA proposal is feasible.
+federal law; and (D) implementation of the NYVRA proposal is feasible.

 (v) If the civil rights bureau grants approval, the NYVRA proposal